stdlib-js/stdlib/CONTRIBUTING.md

 $ git commit --fixup <COMMIT_SHA> ...
 ```

-Alternatively, you can also create a new commit with a commit message starting with `fixup! <commit header>` followed the commit header of the commit being fixed up.
+Alternatively, you can also create a new commit with a commit message starting with `fixup! <commit header>` followed by the commit header of the commit being fixed up.
 For example,

 <!-- run-disable -->